 The strucchi name and spelling vary depending on the areas of Friuli and Giulia.
 They can be called strucchi, struchi, struki, strucoli, or strucoleti.
-They are typical sweets of Friuli-Venezia Giulia, in the form of dumplings made with the same filling of the gubana and originating in the Valleys of Natisone area considered, along with the gubana itself, a typical sweet of these areas.
+However, they are typical sweets of Friuli-Venezia Giulia, in the form of dumplings made with the same filling of the gubana and originating in the Valleys of Natisone area considered, along with the gubana itself, a typical sweet of these areas.

 The etymology of the name is uncertain, even though apple strudel (Apfelstrudel) in Trieste’s cooking means “strucolo de pomi” (apple strudel).
 Therefore the word could generally indicate a cake with a filling.
-There is a cake with a similar name, struklji or struki, but not made as a bundle but with a roll of dough in Slovenia.
+There is a cake with a similar name, struklji or struki, but not made as a bundle but with a dough roll in Slovenia.
 They can be fried or boiled (cooked).

-In case they are fried, the external dough used to make them is a short pastry, a sort of ravioli made with the short pastry in the center that contains the filling.
+If they are fried, the external dough used to make them is a short pastry, a sort of ravioli made with the short pastry in the center that contains the filling.